NHDaly/tmux-better-mouse-mode/README.md

   - "1"             - The minimum option: one line per mouse wheel scroll click.
   - "3" (default)   - Scroll three lines per every mouse wheel click.

+- `prevent-scroll-for-fullscreen-alternate-buffer` - When enabled, scrolling in a pane running a "full-screen", alternate buffer program, such as `less`, `man`, or `vi` will not enter `copy-mode` and will not scroll through pane output history.
+This option defaults to "off", which matches the behavior in `tmux 2.0`.
+Note, though, that this default behavior may be undesirable since the pane history gets munged when entering a full-screen alternate buffer program.
+  - "on"            - Scroll is passed to the alternate buffer program.
+  - "off" (default) - Scroll event causes scrollback in pane output.

 ### Inspiration

 Inspired by David Verhasselt's in depth article on Tmux 2.1's changes to Mouse support and scrolling: